-Finding new ways to capture carbon dioxide and reuse it in industrial processes is of strategic importance if we are to reduce climate-changing gas emissions.
-Such operations use the circular economy approach, which already features in our business model, to allow them to “close the anthropic carbon cycle”, whereby CO2 molecules are captured by means of a natural process, namely biofixation by microscopic algae that are intensively cultivated in our photobioreactors.
-As well as reducing the emissions generated by our upstream operations, from which the carbon dioxide used to grow algal crops is sourced, the system presents the double advantage of not taking up any agricultural land, since it is contained within one of our industrial sites, not to mention the opportunities for local development that launching business initiatives based on these plants could bring to the area.
+Finding new ways to reuse carbon dioxide in industrial processes is part of the strategy to reduce the emissions of climate-changing gases.
+Such operations use the circular economy approach, which already features in our business model, to allow them to “close the anthropic carbon cycle”, Here, through the natural photosynthesis process, CO2 molecules are biofixed by microscopic algae, intensively cultivated in photobioreactors.
+This technology gives us both the possibility to reduce emissions in our business sectors, using them to cultivate algal crops, and to make use of areas which cannot be used for agricultural purposes, not to mention the opportunities for local development that launching business initiatives based on these plants could bring to the area.

-The experimental plant in Ragusa where bio-oil is produced from microalgae works in perfect symbiosis with the upstream operations of the nearby Eni Oil Centre managed by our Enimed subsidiary.
-Being able to use the CO2 associated with the oil produced by the wells to obtain plant-based biofuels offers the double advantage of reducing the emissions generated by our activities and making new products available on the market.
+The industrial development of biofixation technology is part of our strategy to decarbonise our assets.
+Being able to use the CO2 from our activities and convert it into marketable products gives us the double advantage of reducing emissions and making new sustainable products available on the market.
 This initiative is currently at the advanced experimental stage required to optimise each step and maximise the efficiency of the entire process.
-Once we have access to actual production facilities based on this technology it could be applied in countless fields, both within our business and within the energy sphere in general.
-Its specific design means that the photobioreactor system is compact enough to allow it to be easily installed in very wide variety of industrial situations, wherever there is carbon dioxide to be captured.
+Once we have built industrial scale production systems based on this technology, the areas of application could be diversified into agro-industrial, food and/or nutraceutical markets, and for our own business.
+Because of its particular design, the artificial light technology photobioreactor system has a reduced carbon footprint and is modular, meaning it can easily be installed in many types of industrial site, wherever there is carbon dioxide to be captured.

 Catturare CO2 per produrre bio-olio algale - #innovation4energy | Eni Video Channel

-The strengths of the technologies we have developed for producing bio-oil from microalgae lie in their simplicity, compactness and ability to use concentrated sunlight or LEDs on the best possible wavelengths to eliminate carbon dioxide by transforming it into valuable substances.
+The strengths of microalgae decarbonisation technologies are their low energy consumption, high efficiency, simplicity, modularity and compactness and, with the use of optimised wavelength LEDs, 24/7 uninterrupted operation.
 These factors make them suitable for applications in the most varied of contexts and compatible with the different operational scenarios that might be encountered in the energy industry.
 Once they have been developed on an industrial level, these plants could make a significant contribution to reducing the CO2 emissions generated by our upstream operations and other industrial sectors, with the added bonus of obtaining a finished product such as algal flour, which can be used in the downstream sector or sold for use in other production processes.
-Both of these factors mean that this technology could be adopted on a broad scale, thus boosting the potential positive impact that it could have in terms of limiting carbon dioxide emissions.
+Both of these factors mean that these technologies could be adopted on a broad scale, thus boosting the potential positive impact that it could have in terms of limiting carbon dioxide emissions.